 This new 274-bed children's hospital in Nedlands is designed to replace the Princess Margaret Hospital, to provide best possible clinical care for future generations, and to serve as the base for WA's outstanding paediatric research.

 The Sir Zelman Cowen Centre for Science allows the school to build on its past whilst projecting its future.
-The project will explore new educational models that develop a physical environment that engages with the boys whilst encouraging relationships with staff through intimacy and knowledge.
+The project explores new educational models that develop a physical environment that engages with the boys whilst encouraging relationships with staff through intimacy and knowledge.

 Wesley Place, 130 Lonsdale Street will be a catalyst for the reinvigoration of Melbourne’s North East CBD, creating a green, active, connected and welcoming urban environment that retains the best aspects of calm sanctuary in the urban realm.